dqshaikh/listrepository/README.md

 Open `.env` then edit it with your settings.
 You will need:

 - Change the db setting according to your mysql environment;
+- Change the git access token for fetching git api.

 ## Install